Adonis: In post-classical literature culture

-The medieval French poet Jean de Meun retells the story of Adonis in his additions to the Roman de la Rose, written in around 1275.
-De Muen moralizes the story, using it as an example of how men should heed the warnings of the women they love.
+The medieval French poet Jean de Meun retells the story of Adonis in his additions to the Roman de la Rose, written around 1275.
+De Muen moralises the story, using it as an example of how men should heed the warnings of the women they love.
 In Pierre de Ronsard's poem "Adonis" (1563), Venus laments that Adonis did not heed her warning, but ultimately blames herself for his death, declaring, "In need my counsel failed you."
 In the same poem, however, Venus quickly finds another shepherd as her lover, representing the widespread medieval belief in the fickleness and mutability of women.

 The story of Venus and Adonis from Ovid's Metamorphoses was tremendously influential during the Elizabethan era.
 In Edmund Spenser's epic poem The Faerie Queene (1590), tapestries depicting the story of Adonis decorate the walls of Castle Joyous.
 Later in the poem, Venus takes the character Amoretta to raise her in the "Garden of Adonis".
 Ovid's portrayal of Venus's desperate love for Adonis became the inspiration for many literary portrayals in Elizabethan literature of both male and female courtship.

 William Shakespeare's erotic narrative poem Venus and Adonis (1593), a retelling of the courtship of Aphrodite and Adonis from Ovid's Metamorphoses, was the most popular of all his works published within his own lifetime.
 Six editions of it were published before Shakespeare's death (more than any of his other works) and it enjoyed particularly strong popularity among young adults.
 In 1605, Richard Barnfield lauded it, declaring that the poem had placed Shakespeare's name "in fames immortall Booke".
-Despite this, the poem has received mixed reception from modern critics.
-Samuel Taylor Coleridge defended it, but Samuel Butler complained that it bored him and C. S. Lewis described an attempted reading of it as "suffocating".
+Despite this, the poem has received a mixed reception from modern critics.
+Samuel Taylor Coleridge defended it, but Samuel Butler complained that it bored him, and C. S. Lewis described an attempted reading of it as "suffocating".

 The story of Adonis was the inspiration for the Italian poet Giambattista Marino to write his mythological epic L'Adone (1623), which outsold Shakespeare's First Folio.
-Marino's poem focuses on the pleasures of love, which it describes explicitly.
-It describes Adonis as shooting the boar with Cupid's arrow and proclaims the tusk that crushes his hip a "loving" one.
-Shakespeare's homoerotic descriptions of Adonis's beauty and Venus's masculine pursuit of him inspired the French novelist and playwright Rachilde (Marguerite Vallette-Eymery) to write her erotic novel Monsieur Vénus (1884), about a noblewoman named Raoule de Vénérande who sexually pursues a young, effeminate man named Jacques who works in a flower shop.
+Shakespeare's homoerotic descriptions of Adonis's masculine and Venus's beauty inspired the French novelist and playwright Rachilde (Marguerite Vallette-Eymery) to write her erotic novel Monsieur Vénus (1884), about a noblewoman named Raoule de Vénérande who sexually pursues a young, effeminate man named Jacques who works in a flower shop.
 Jacques is ultimately shot and killed in a duel, thus following the model of Adonis's tragic death.